I have asked 16 fellow travel bloggers about their coolest experience as a blogger.

 This really touched us the most as it really made us feel so included and celebrated with everyone around us.

-The Gay Village of Montreal is an official district of the city and is recognized on official maps and in social media location tags.
+The Gay Village of Montreal is an official city district and is recognized on official maps and in social media location tags.
 It’s the largest gay village in North America and is the focal point of the gay scene of Montreal.

 Check out our vlog about the Montreal gay pride and the gay scene in our vlog: